BenedettoSimone/Lipnet-ITA/README.md

 The first number indicates the start of that word.
 The second number indicates the stop.
 Each number represent the frame numbers x 1000.
 So frames 0-12 are silence, frames 12-19 are the word "word", etc.

 Now we have the ``align`` folder in the ``ForcedAlignment`` folder.

+# TODO
+Insert dataset and align in data folder

 ## Developed by
 [Simone Benedetto](https://github.com/BenedettoSimone) <br>